 The value of investments owned by the HIT may go up or down, sometimes rapidly or unpredictably.
 If the value of investments owned by the HIT falls, the value of a Participant's investment in the HIT will decline.
-The value of investments held by the HIT may fluctuate due to general market conditions, such as real or perceived adverse economic, political or regulatory conditions, inflation, changes in interest rates, adverse investor sentiment or other global market developments and disruptions, including those arising out of geopolitical events, health emergencies (such as pandemics and epidemics), natural disasters, terrorism, supply chain disruptions, sanctions and governmental or quasi-governmental actions.
+The value of investments held by the HIT may fluctuate due to general market conditions, such as real or perceived adverse economic, political or regulatory conditions, inflation, changes in interest rates, adverse investor sentiment or other global market developments and disruptions, including those arising out of domestic political circumstances, geopolitical events, health emergencies (such as pandemics), natural disasters, terrorism, trade disputes and barriers (including tariffs), supply chain disruptions, sanctions and governmental or quasi-governmental actions.
 Periods of economic downturn may cause a significant decline in the value and liquidity of some investments and the disruption of markets.
 Adverse market conditions may be prolonged and may not have the same effect on all types of investments.
 Certain of these general risks are discussed in more detail in the more specific categories below.